 Join the Discord: https://discord.gg/ncC5Q7H

 A polished and edited version of volume 1 is avaliable on Amazon.

 Infinite Realm is a story that will follow two main characters at the start, with a few more joining the cast a bit later.
-The story will be told in two different time periods: past and present.
+The story will be told in two different time periods: past and present up until volume 3.
 Past chapters take place in the past on Earth, and take form of flashbacks that follow the two as they struggle to survive and grow their powers in the world changed by the Framework.
 The main story is in the present.

 This story is a mix of LitRPG and Xianxia, and it will have Classes as well as Cultivation systems.
-There are two main characters, and another two that are introduced later.
+There are two main characters, and a few others that are introduced later.

 The MC focus will change from volume to volume, with the first being focused on Ryun, and the second on Zach (we are currently in Volume 3).
 Other MC will still have chapters dedicated to them, but the focus will be on the main volume MC.